 Yes, even if she is already an avid walker and runner, you’ll need a stroller to transport your child from A to B at your own pace.
 And you’ll also urgently need a stroller to tie your child down when needed in a civilized fashion.
-Since toddlers are curious and pretty mobile, you’ll need an option to stop the child from doing dangerous things without constantly running after her and wrestling her down.
+Since toddlers are curious and pretty mobile, you’ll need the option to stop the child from doing dangerous things without constantly running after her and wrestling her down.
 A stroller is a means of transportation – and at the same time a handy jail.

 Last not least, the child can comfortably nap wherever you go.

 I had a light, foldable stroller with me.
 If yours has a small hood or an attachable parasol, even better.
 Otherwise, a large scarf spread over the handles will do.
-Also, a rain skin and a mosquito net come in handy – especially in tropical areas.
+Also, rain skin and a mosquito net come in handy – especially in tropical areas.